Later term abortion documentary After Tiller, showing in UK

 STUC Women’s Conference Emergency motion agreed on Northern Ireland abortion access

-Abortion Access in
+Abortion Access in Northern Ireland

-Conference notes that over 1,000 women a year travel from
+Conference notes that over 1,000 women a year travel from Northern Ireland to other parts of the UK.

-Conference also notes that women then have to pay for this service, free to women in all other parts of the
+Conference also notes that women then have to pay for this service, free to women in all other parts of the UK under the provisions of the 1967 Abortion Act.

 Further, Conference notes that the UN examining Committee on CEDAW (UN Convention to Eliminate Discrimination Against Women’ in its 2013 Report on UK progress, called on the UK as the ‘State Party’ within the United Nations, should move immediately to decriminalize abortion in Northern Ireland and significantly extend the terms under which abortion would be legal.